BitZyon-Official/metamask-docs/docs/guide/ethereum-provider.md

 - Get the user's Ethereum account(s)

 The snippet at the top of this page is sufficient for detecting the provider.
-You can learn how to accomplish the other two by reviewing [this snippet](about:blank).
+You can learn how to accomplish the other two by reviewing [the snippet at the end of this page](#using-the-provider).

 Although any Ethereum operation can be performed via the provider API, most developers use a convenience library with higher-level abstractions.
 The most common such libraries are [ethers](https://www.npmjs.com/package/ethers) and [web3](https://www.npmjs.com/package/web3).